Staff

 Benjamin Gabbay, Associate Composer

-Benjamin Gabbay is a classical pianist and composer.
-He holds a Bachelor of Music in Composition (Hons.) from the University of Toronto’s Faculty of Music, where he is currently pursuing his Master’s in Composition, studying under Dr. Alexander Rapoport.
-He is also an Associate of the Royal Conservatory of Music (Piano Performance).
+Benjamin Gabbay is a composer and classical pianist.
+He holds a Master’s of Music in Composition degree from the University of Toronto’s Faculty of Music, having studied under Profs.
+Gary Kulesha, Alexander Rapoport, and Roger Bergs.
+He also holds an ARCT diploma in piano performance from the Royal Conservatory of Music.

 Katerina Gimon is an award-winning Canadian composer, improviser, and vocalist based in Vancouver, British Columbia, and Burlington, Ontario.
 Her catalogue includes works for voice, choir, electronics, solo instruments, and chamber ensemble, as well as music for opera, theatre, and video games.
 Recently named as one of Canada’s ‘hot 30 classical musicians under 30’ by CBC, Katerina’s music has been presented across Canada, the United States (most notably at Carnegie Hall), and Europe by ensembles including the Vancouver Youth Choir, Musica Intima, Redshift Music Society, Erato Ensemble, Vancouver Opera, re:Naissance Opera, and Dulciana Choir.
 Katerina holds a Master of Music in Composition from the University of British Columbia (’17) and an Honours Bachelor of Music degree in Composition and Improvisation from Wilfrid Laurier University (’15). www.katerinagimon.com